- About BUas

 The NRO-funded project runs from February 2026 to July 2028 and consists of five phases.
 Using stakeholder interviews, institutional analysis and student surveys, the research will focus on four key areas: creating standardised implementation processes, expanding COIL to new study programmes, developing train-the-trainer frameworks, and measuring student competency development.

-The project aims to deliver practical, evidence-based outcomes including validated faculty training frameworks and reliable assessment instruments that can support sustainable, institution-wide COIL implementation at BUas and beyond.
+The project aims to deliver practical, evidence-based outcomes including validated lecturer training frameworks and reliable assessment instruments that can support sustainable, institution-wide COIL implementation at BUas and beyond.

 Expected impact

-By the end of the project, BUas aims to have expanded COIL to at least four new programmes, trained over 20 faculty members, and engaged more than 100 additional students in international virtual collaboration.
-The partnership with THUAS and BUas' active role in the COILectiVE NL network further strengthen the institution's capacity to prepare graduates for success in international labour markets.
+By the end of the project, BUas aims to have expanded COIL to at least four new programmes, trained over 20 lecturers, and engaged more than 100 additional students in international virtual collaboration.
+The partnership with THUAS and BUas' active role in the COILectiVE NL network further strengthen the institute’s capacity to prepare graduates for success in international labour markets.